Go to the first, previous, next, last section, table of contents.

 1. The list of words is expanded, generating a list of items.

-2. These items are printed on the standard error output stream, each preceded by a number.
-If the in words is omitted, the positional parameters are printed, as if in "$@" had been specifed.
+2. These items are output to standard error output stream, each preceded by a number.
+If the in words is omitted, the positional parameters are output, as if in "$@" had been specifed.

 3. The PS3 prompt is then displayed and a line is read from the standard input.